gbozee/pyconng/README.md

 10. If everything above was successful, you can go ahead and start the server
     ```
     python manage.py runserver
+    # if running on cloud9
+    python manage.py runserver $IP:$PORT
     ```

 # Extras.
 Useful for frontend developers and designers